arvaid/hungarian-international/README.md

 ## How to use

-It's recommended that you do not use it with any other keyboard layouts.
 Select the layout in the settings app under 'Language and Region' then remove any other layouts.

+It's best to not use it with any other keyboard layouts – because of some bugs with custom keyboard layouts on modern Windows.
+If you want a real solution, I recommend [wincompose](https://github.com/samhocevar/wincompose).

 Regular and double accented characters can be typed with the following combinations: